Thoronador/morrowtools/sr/formID_finder/readme.md

 options:
   --help           - displays this help message and quits -?               - same as --help
-  --version        - displays the version of the programme and quits -v               - same as --version
+  --version        - displays the version of the program and quits -v               - same as --version
   -d DIRECTORY     - set path to the Data Files directory of Skyrim to
                      DIRECTORY